Central Asia Institute: Controversy

 On April 17, 2011, CBS' 60 Minutes aired an investigative story on CAI and Mortenson.
 The story alleged that CAI spent more money on 'domestic outreach' (book tours, speaking, travel) than on supporting schools overseas, and that Mortenson's accomplishments may have been exaggerated.
 CBS's story included an interview with Daniel Borochoff, president of the American Institute of Philanthropy, who alleged that CAI spent $1.7 million one year on "book related expenses" for books such as Three Cups of Tea.
 He further stated that CAI did not receive any proceeds from the sales of the book, but did receive a small income from Mortenson's speaking engagements.
 The 60 Minutes report featured best-selling author Jon Krakauer, who described what he called suspicious financial machinations within CAI.
 In 2002, the treasurer of the CAI had quit along with other board members.

 On April 19, 2011, the Attorney General of Montana announced an inquiry into CAI's finances.
 After a year-long investigation, Mortenson agreed to repay $1 million to the CAI.
-The Montana inquiry found no criminality, but required changes in CAI's governance, management, and financial controls going forward.
+The Montana inquiry found no criminality, stating “the Attorney General’s office did not find evidence of criminal activity that would warrant a criminal prosecution.
+Instead, the focus of the investigation was on governance and compliance under the Montana Nonprofit Corporation Act,” but required changes in CAI's governance, management, and financial controls going forward.
 Under the terms of the settlement agreement, Mortensen was required to resign as executive director and could no longer serve as a voting member of CAI's board.
+The Attorney General said the settlement would allow CAI to continue with what he described as a “worthwhile and important” mission.

-In March 2013, Central Asia Institute hired David Starnes, as Executive Director, based on his years experience working with USAID in Afghanistan.
-But after 14 months, Starnes abruptly left Central Asia Institute without explanation after a previous work complaint from his past was revealed about him.
+In March 2013, Central Asia Institute hired David Starnes, as Executive Director, based on his years experience working with USAID in Iraq, Pakistan, Afghanistan and as an Executive Director with Outward Bound.
+But after 14 months, Starnes abruptly left Central Asia Institute after disagreements with the CAI board as to Mortenson's future role in the organization.